 In this tutorial, I am going to show you 4 possible solutions to the Excel margins disappeared problem.
-You can quickly use these fixes even in large datasets to bring back the worksheet margin and modify it if you need.
-Throughout this tutorial, you will also learn some important excel tools and functions which will be very useful in any excel related task.
+You can quickly use these fixes even in large datasets to bring back the worksheet margin and modify it if you need to.
+Throughout this tutorial, you will also learn some important Excel tools and functions that will be very useful in any Excel-related task.

 We have taken a concise dataset to explain the steps clearly.
 The dataset has approximately 6 rows and 2 columns.
 Initially, we formatted all the cells containing dollar values in Accounting format.
 For all the datasets, we have 2 unique columns which are Product and Price.
 Although we may vary the number of columns later on if that is needed.

 In this first method, we will use the Margin Markers in Excel to try to fix the margins disappeared problem.
 Follow the steps below to do this.

 - First, click on the File tab on top of the screen.

 - Now, click on the Print option in the left panel.